zachariahmclean/trace/README.md

 pipeline pre-populated.

-In this package, each sample is represented by an R6 ‘fragments’ object, which are organised in lists.
-As a user, there are functions that iterate over these lists, so you shouldn’t need to interact with the objects.
-However, if you do, the attributes of the objects can be accessed with “\$”.
+In this package, each sample is represented by an R6 ‘fragments’ object, which are organized in lists.
+Functions in the package iterate over these lists, so you usually don’t need to interact with the objects directly.
+If you do, the attributes of the objects can be accessed with
+\$, and note that most functions modify the objects in place, so re-assignment isn’t necessary.
+The only exception to that `find_fragments`, which transitions to a new object since the class structure changes.

 There are several important factors to a successful repeat instability experiment and things to consider when using this package: